Hello Potential Client,

 The following things will be needed during the in-person visitation

-- VS will remain close enough to hear the conversation, but will remain distant.
-Parents will need to agree for the child to be less than 6ft from the parent.-AGREEMENT WILL NEED TO BE SIGNED
+- VS will remain close enough to hear the conversation but will remain distant.

 - Remember to enjoy your time with your child.

 I look forward to seeing you during your visit.
 If you have any questions, please feel free to email me at firstname.lastname@example.org.